Tom Opacic: 2021

 He made his debut for Parramatta in round 1 of the 2021 NRL season where the club recorded a 24-16 victory over Brisbane.

 In round 4, he scored two tries for Parramatta in a 36-22 victory over the Wests Tigers at Stadium Australia.

 2022

 Opacic started the season with Parramatta's NSW Cup team and scored four tries in the clubs 34-6 opening round victory over St. George.
 Following an injury to Sean Russell, Opacic was called into the NRL squad for the club's round 2 match against Cronulla.

 On 10 August, Opacic signed a two-year deal to join English side Hull Kingston Rovers starting in 2023.

 In round 24, Opacic scored two tries for Parramatta in a 53-6 victory over Brisbane.
 Opacic played in Parramatta's opening two finals matches against Penrith and Canberra but suffered a hamstring injury during the clubs win over the latter opponent.
 Opacic subsequently missed Parramatta's upset preliminary final victory over North Queensland and the 2022 NRL Grand Final against Penrith which Parramatta lost 28-12.

+2023

+Opacic made his club debut for Hull Kingston Rovers in round 1 of the 2023 Super League season as they upset Wigan 27-18.

+On 12 August, Opacic played for Hull Kingston Rovers in their 17-16 golden point extra-time loss to Leigh in the Challenge Cup final.

+Opacic played 26 games for Hull Kingston Rovers in the 2023 Super League season as the club finished fourth on the table and qualified for the playoffs.
+He played in the clubs semi-final loss against Wigan.

+2024

+On 19 August, Hull KR confirmed that Opacic would depart the team at the end of the season.
+On 20 December, Opacic signed with the Redcliffe Dolphins.